-A submitted assessment task will be deemed late if it is not submitted on or by the day it is due.
+A submitted assessment task will be deemed late, if it is not submitted on or by the day it is due.

-If a student is unable to submit a task on/by the due date, it is the responsibility of the student to contact the Course Teacher, who in consultation with the Head Teacher of the course, will verify the task's completion/submission date and determine precisely when or how it will submitted (e.g. by moodle) and advise the student of any process they may need to follow (e.g. Illness/misadventure application).
+If a student is unable to submit a task on/by the due date, it is the responsibility of the student to contact the Course Teacher who, in consultation with the Head Teacher of the course, will verify the task's completion/submission date and determine precisely when it will be submitted and advise the student of any process they may need to follow (e.g. Illness/misadventure application).